Navigate

 This Website

-In tech they have something they call a "black box", a system where the input goes in and the output comes out, and whatever goes on inside is a mystery.
-I learned this from the Maker community, which got a lot of its start in technology and coding before expanding to art and traditional crafts, where it has been abstracted to cover any sort of process.
-It's become the term for the enemy, of obscurring the process in which everyday things around us were made until it doesn't even occur to people that their world is maluable, not something that comes from a factory ready to go.
+In STEM there is a concept called the "black box", a system with an input and an output, but not clear process in between.
+The Maker community's goal is to eliminate the black box, and create a more supportive and accesible environment where new artists and craftspeople can learn and share processes, as well as remove the separation from the origins and work that goes into everyday objects around us.
 So while I respect certain protected ideas that preserve the integrity of a work, especially if one needs to make a living off of it, I encourage the sharing of the process.
 Assuming the process itself of making is worth trademarking assumes that our own experiences have nothing to bring to the table, that given the same materials and the same technical background every human would make the same art.
 And I simply don't believe that.

 I love photographing and documenting every step of a project, and believe sharing my process to be an important part of my place in the artistic community.
-Or, in other words, I'm secure enough in my creative endeavors to know that sharing my work will lead to a lot more inspiring than it will flat-out "stealing".
 If you feel inspired by something you see, I'm pleased by the thought that I could ease some of the frustration involved with doing something for the first time.

 Theater Blog